google/automotive-design-compose/README.md

 The test-all script takes an optional `-s` flag to skip all emulator tests.
 It's intended for situations where emulators can't be started or when running tests before updating serialized files.

+## Formatting

+The default files should configure Android Studio properly to format everything correctly.

 ## Before you submit for review